This blog post contains affiliate links, no extra cost to you, thank you for your support!

 1. What’s Hot Blog

 What’s Hot Blog is the first book blog I’ve ever stumbled upon.
-Laura, founder of this book and travel blog has been blogging for years and is a very famous book blogger.
+Laura, founder of this book and travel blog has been blogging for years.

 She is also one of the best book bloggers – an award-winning book blogger based in London.